 The International Association of Chiefs of Police (IACP) coordinates the International Drug Evaluation and Classification (DEC) Program with support from the National Highway Traffic Safety Administration (NHTSA) of the U.S. Department of Transportation.

 The State of Vermont started their involvement in the DRE program in 2005 when the first five DREs were trained.
-The program has now grown to thirty-eight certified DREs from state, county and municipal law enforcement agencies from throughout the State of Vermont.
+The program has now grown to fifty-nine certified DREs from state, county and municipal law enforcement agencies from throughout the State of Vermont.

-Regulated pharmaceuticals are the most widely misused and abused (see Figure 1).
-The top three drug categories we are experiencing confirmed in toxicology (2005-2017);
+Cannabis is the most prevalent drug category confirmed in toxicology (see Figure 1).
+The top three drug categories we are experiencing confirmed in toxicology (2017-2018, through August 31st);

 CNS Depressants (anti-depressant / anxiety, sleep aids and other benzodiazepines)

 Of all toxicology samples obtained in 2018, 54% were poly drug (two or more drug categories).

 The Governor’s Highway Safety Program continues to strongly support the DRE program.
 In addition, it provides funding for equipment and training for members.Two certification trainings are held each year and all members are required to re-certify every two years under IACP standards.

 The Vermont Police Academy also continues to hold several Advanced Roadside Impaired Driving Enforcement (ARIDE) classes per year.
 This two day class is designed to “bridge the gap” between the standard DUI / SFST class and the DRE program and give officers in the field the knowledge / tools to better detect drug impaired drivers.